 Homelessness Services:

-- You are unfairly turned away or denied help.
+- You are turned away or denied help and you are not satisfied with the reasons given.

 - Emergency accommodation is unsafe or unsanitary.